strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/intro/roles-and-responsibilities.md

 Role or responsibility | Description
 --- | ---
 Account Manager |  Microsoft will provide an Account Manager as a primary point of contact for all communication.
 The account manager will reach out to the customer IT team with regular updates on the health of the service.
+For more information, see [Operations and monitoring](../working-with-managed-desktop/operations-and-monitoring.md).
 Policy management | Microsoft will apply policy according to best practices and consider requests for policy changes.
 We will also make changes to your tenant as prescribed in [Device configuration](../get-started/device-configuration.md).
 App deployment | Microsoft will deploy applications to client devices using Intune.
 There may be some limitations on which applications will work in a modern environment.
 For VPN clients, Microsoft will deploy a mutually agreed Windows 10-compatible VPN client only when needed.
 For more information, see [Apps](../get-started/apps.md).
 End user support | Microsoft will provide end-user support for devices, Windows, and Office product suite for all enrolled users.